abhay113/Dice_Game/README.md

 # Dice_Game

 #  Instructions
-   It is a basic Dice Game.
+   It is a basic Dice Game.\
-   those dice has the highest value on the top will be winner.
-   Click on Start
+   those dice has the highest value on the top will be winner./ Click on Start